Whether you’re a vinyasa flowing yogi or you’ve yet to salute the sun, align your chakra's and join us for some outdoor yoga.

 While Lark destinations are as diverse as the hotels themselves, there is one constant - the sound of music.

-Whether your compass is pointed in the direction of Portsmouth or Portland, Narragansett or Nantucket, you can always travel in style.
+Whether your compass is pointed in the direction of Portsmouth, Portland, or Nantucket, you can always travel in style.

 We think one of the best ways to explore this area on your next stay at the Captain Fairfield Inn is by boat, and we've got all the seaworthy details for you.